aymenfurter/primeseeker/README.md

 Primeseeker - Prime Number Predictor
 ======================

-This project contains a model that aims to predict whether or not a number is prime.
+This project is an experiment.
+It contains an model that aims to predict whether or not a number is prime.
 The model is implemented using PyTorch, and it consists of a feedforward neural network with three hidden layers.
 So far the model usually ends up reporting that no number is prime (which is true the majority of the time).
-The training data generating may need some tweaking.

 Getting Started
 ---------------